samsaq/rails/README.md

 ---
 Title: D2 Season Tracker
-Description: A simple website to check how far along in a season you are, and see what you can do for season progress at any given time in Destiny 2 - made with qwik
+Description: A simple website to check how far along in a season you are, and see what you can do for season progress at any given time in Destiny 2
 Tags:
   - NextJS
   - React